 top of page

-THE DRC KAMANYOLA
+KAMANYOLA, THE DRC

 Women and young people are the agents of change and working to foster community resilience in this reforestation project in the Democratic Republic of the Congo (DRC).